 I took the reading really severely and refused to believe it.
 But, sure enough, a year later, my partner and I had rented a house together, but he pulled out two days before we were set to move in.
 I lived by myself in that house.
 I later left my partner.
 The guy at the bar was an ex I had banged into at a party, in front of the bar; after that night we reconciled our relationship.
 The Tarot reader was right about everything.

 Just because your predictions look like they are not set to happen now, doesn’t mean they will not occur in the future.
 Also, what you see from your clients on social media is always only half the story.
 You could be right all along and don’t even realize it, so do not let being ‘wrong’ affect your confidence in yourself for making predictions.

 So that's it for how to predict with Tarot cards folks!
-If you’re looking for how to perform predictive love readings, check out the Love Tarot Readings E-Book!
+If you’re looking for how to perform predictive love readings, check out my Love Tarot e-books!

 Alternatively, if you would like to have a free PDF copy of this guide plus a predictive Tarot checklist which you can use for every reading, be sure to check out the free Predictive Tarot Guide below.

 The guide is free and can be downloaded on mobile, tablet and computer!